Tenali: Culture

-The city is notable for drama, fine arts, literature and poetry.
-The iconic Martyr's Memorial at Ranarang Chowk denotes the impact of the city on the Indian freedom struggle during the Quit India Movement.
+The town is notable for drama, fine arts, literature and poetry.
+The iconic Martyr's Memorial at Ranarang Chowk denotes the impact of the town on the Indian freedom struggle during the Quit India Movement.
 The people of Tenali had responded to Mahatma Gandhi's call and organised a bandh on 12 August 1942.
 The British police had opened fire on them, and seven people had been killed on the spot, at Morrispeta which later came to be known as Ranarang Chowk.
 After Independence, seven pillars had been erected in the memory of the seven martyrs, and a statue of Mother India with a baby in her arms had been installed at Ranarang Chowk.

 It was the domicile of doyen of several social and revolutionary moments viz.
 Non Bramin Movement 1920 (Suryadevara raghavaiah Chowdary), Rationalist movement 1940 (Kaviraju Sri Tripuraneni), Radical Humanist Movement 1950 (Sri M.N.
 Roy) etc.

 Drama and literature

-The city has been the host for events such as the formation of the 1929 Andhra Nataka Kala Parishad, the Kanyasulkam play, and cultural fests.
+The town has been the host for events such as the formation of the 1929 Andhra Nataka Kala Parishad, the Kanyasulkam play, and cultural fests.
 Tenali Ramakrishna, one of the eight poets in the court of Sri Krishna Devaraya, hails from Tenali.
 In the area of modern literature are contributors such as Chakrapani, Gudipati Venkata Chalam, Kodavatiganti Kutumbarao, Tripuraneni Ramaswamy.
 Furthermore, Nethi Parameswara Sarma wrote the book Nurella Tenali Rangastala Charitra, which translates to 100 years of theater in Tenali.